 The Fashion Design Award recognizes the outstanding achievement of a graduate in the Fashion Design program who has exhibited a strong understanding of the creative and technical process of producing apparel.
-The Fashion Design faculty select nominees based on graduates who have attained a cumulative grade point average of 3.8 or above and display professionalism, creativity, leadership capabilities, and industry experience.
+The Fashion Design faculty select the nominees based on graduates who have attained a cumulative grade point average of 3.8 or above.
+Finalist submit a portfolio and are interviewed by fashion design professionals.